solana-labs/solana/docs/src/running-validator/vote-accounts.md

 title: Vote Account Structure and Configuration
 ---

-This page describes how to set up an on-chain vote account.
+This page describes how to set up an on-chain _vote account_.
 Creating a vote account is needed if you plan to run a validator node on Solana.

 All settings for a vote account can be configured at the time the account is